hartwigmedical/hmftools/serve/README.md

 INACTIVATION | Evidence is applicable when a gene has been inactivated.
 Downstream algorithms are expected to interpret this.
 ANY_MUTATION | SERVE does not restrict this evidence based on the type of mutation and considers every type of mutation applicable for this evidence.
 FUSION | Evidence is applicable in case the gene has fused with another gene (either 3' or 5').
-WILD_TYPE | Evidence is applicable in case no genomic alteration is detected (For more information about Hartwig's wildtype definition, see (work-in-progress))
+WILD_TYPE | Evidence is applicable in case no genomic alteration is detected)

 ### Exonic ranges specific for fusion pairs